swfiua/gotu/doc/gotu.rst

 hypotheses such as the Big Bang.

 Fred Hoyle, an advocate of a static universe, coined the phrase Big Bang, mocking the idea.
+He proposed a continuous creation model, but observations of quasars, which have high red-shift were assumed to be very distant, extraordinarily powerful, systems.
+We do not see any of these objects nearby and so this was taken as evidence supporting an early stage, post big bang, of the evolution of the universe.

+`The Geometry of the Universe`_ argues that a large part of the red shift we observe is gravitational and that, quasars are, in general, relatively close objects where the light they emit is subject to considerable gravitational red-shift, in accordance with general relativity.

 One of the less known characters in the story is Willem de Sitter, who came up with the concept of de Sitter space, as a solution to Einstein's general relativity equations.

-It is, in-fact, a sphere, a 4-sphere, 3 of space, with a dimension of time interweaved.
+de Sitter Space is, in-fact, a sphere, a 4-sphere, 3 of space, with a dimension of time interweaved.

 The book proposes that de Sitter Space is a natural model for the universe.
 Indeed, it is generally accepted that the universe is